CHM 295/595: Course Syllabus - Fall 2008

 Additional for Second Unit:

-TA Assignments: 700 points.
-20 points off for each assignment not completed on time.
+TA Assignments and Exams: 700 points.
+10 points off per week for work not completed on time.
 Previous assignments must be complete before submitting current ones.
+Also take lab & stockroom final and give lab lecture that is graded.
+A special project is required for CHM595.

 Letter Grade Assignment: Grade Percent